 The Federation’s bold action sets the licensure precedent of the decade, and opens the doors to discussions by state licensing groups in all healthcare, including those in psychology, social work and counseling.
 By offering a model for regulators to consider, discussions will now take place at a much more noticeable rate.

 Known as “licensure portability,” the movement toward national licensure has been championed by the American Telemedicine Association for more than a decade.
 (See the ATA State Policy Toolkit for details.)
 Similarly, other national groups organized to assist state licensing boards have been educating and advocating for change.
-For example, the Association of State and Provincial Psychology Boards (ASPPB), the American Association of State Counseling Boards (AASCB), the National Board of Certified Counselors (NBCC), and the Association of Social Work Boards (ASWB) have all been hard at work on this issue to advance their professions and the people they serve.
+For example, the Association of State and Provincial Psychology Boards (ASPPB), the American Association of State Counseling Boards (AASCB), the National Board for Certified Counselors (NBCC), and the Association of Social Work Boards (ASWB) have all been hard at work on this issue to advance their professions and the people they serve.

 The time has come for nationwide health care licensing, much as we have nationwide driver’s licenses.
 If you’d like to be better informed regarding the issues surround licensure portability and other telehealth issues related to behavioral healthcare, you may be interested in reviewing this 1-hour webinar recording.
 It comes with